A Rumor of War (miniseries)

 A Rumor of War is a 1980 American television miniseries, based on the 1977 autobiography by Philip Caputo about his service in the United States Marine Corps in the early years of American involvement in the Vietnam War.
 The series aired on CBS from September 24 to September 25, 1980.
-It was one of the earliest serious US works of television or film drama to be based on US combat experience in Southeast Asia.

-The miniseries was filmed at Camp Pendleton and Churubusco Studios, Mexico with a cast featuring Brad Davis, Keith Carradine, Brian Dennehy, Richard Bradford, Michael O'Keefe, Stacy Keach, Lane Smith and Christopher Mitchum.
+The miniseries was filmed at Camp Pendleton and Churubusco Studios, Mexico with a cast featuring Brad Davis, Keith Carradine, Brian Dennehy, Richard Bradford, Michael O'Keefe, Stacy Keach, Lane Smith, Christopher Mitchum and Jeff Daniels in one of his earliest on-screen roles.
 The producers could not find enough Sikorsky HUS-1 helicopters so used UH-1 Huey helicopters instead.

 Synopsis

 A Rumor of War recounts Philip Caputo's journal of his combat experiences in Indochina during the Vietnam War and follows his transformation from a patriotic college graduate to proud US Marine lieutenant to battle-hardened war veteran.